Tilda Swinton joins Max Richter at Glastonbury 2023, man attempts naked protest

-Tilda Swinton joined Max Richter on stage at Glastonbury Festival today (Saturday June 24), with man also attempting to interrupt their set with a naked protestor.
+Tilda Swinton joined Max Richter on stage at Glastonbury Festival today (Saturday June 24), with a man also attempting to interrupt their set with a naked protest.

 Taking to The Park Stage just after 11am, Richter and his band greeted early risers with an orchestral delivery of of 2004 “protest record” ‘The Blue Notebooks’ – joined by Tilda Swinton accompanying with a number of readings, including works by Czeslaw Milosz.